 Renting the advertising space for your ad will cost between five and eight hundred dollars a day.
-Prices vary with location and how many days you want the ad space and where your billboard will be located.
+Prices vary with location, as well as how many days you want the ad space.

 As with real estate, the location of your billboard is crucial.
 Your aim is maximum viewing by your niche market.

 It is not surprising that billboard costs increase with size.
-Billboards in My City assert that size is important.
-Their studies show that the larger the advertisement, the more impressions it will make and the bigger the impact on the consumer.
+Studies show that the larger the advertisement, the more impressions it will make and the bigger the impact on the consumer.
 Larger billboards require more material and higher labor costs to erect them.

 Rental Time/Campaign Duration

 Writer Kelly Main points out that size, location, and duration all play a part in billboard costs.
 For example, billboard costs average between $750 and $1,500 per month in rural areas.
 In small to midsize cities, the costs rise to between $1, and $2,000.
 In larger cities where many more people will see them, the cost of billboards rises to between $14,000 and $15,000.

 Costs also vary with the type of billboard.
 There are three types:

 - Classic or print billboards are typically vinyl.
 They usually cost less than the other types.

 - Digital billboards are more dynamic advertisements than static billboards.
 They incorporate elements like a moving image.
 Digital billboards can be easily switched, based on your market and the time you want the bulletin board to appear each day.
 This can benefit you if you are targeting an off time, but raise costs if you want prime time.